-Welcome to Mrs. Cuadras' Distance Learning Classroom!
+Welcome to Mrs. Cuadras' In Person Learning Classroom!
 To log into our Google Classroom, please do so through Class Link.
-You will need to answer our Question of The Day on Google Classroom as well as be ready to join us each day, for our Google Meets sessions.

-DAILY SCHEDULE~ Please see the Distance Learning Syllabus attached below for our daily schedule.
+DAILY SCHEDULE~ Please see the In Person Learning Syllabus attached below for our daily schedule.
 All needed times and information is listed in that document.

 Contact Information~ email@example.com